p2p-today/p2p-project/docs/javascript/tutorial/mesh.rst

     ... // the .on() indicates that this event should be called *every* time ... });

 This class has one other event: :js:func:`~js2p.mesh.mesh_socket Event 'message'`.
 This one is a little bit trickier to use, and it's recommended that you only have one callback in place at any given time.
-The event is called any time you receive a message that *is not* handled by one of the "priveledged" callbacks.
+The event is called any time you receive a message that *is not* handled by one of the "privileged" callbacks.
 Such callbacks include the ones for dealing with new peers on the network.

 .. code-block:: javascript